tidev/titanium-web-dialog/README.md

 # Titanium Web Dialog

-Use the native `SFSafariViewController` (iOS) and `Chrome Pages` (Android) within Axway Titanium.
+Use the native `SFSafariViewController` (iOS) and `Chrome Pages` (Android) within Appcelerator Titanium.

 <img src="./fixtures/example-screens.jpg" width="890" alt="Titanium Web Dialog" />

 ## Requirements

-- Titanium SDK 7.0.0 or later (or use the [SDK-6-compatibility](https://github.com/appcelerator-modules/titanium-web-dialog/tree/SDK-6-compatibility) Titanium SDK 6.x)
+- Titanium SDK 9.0.0 or later
 - iOS 9+ and Android 4.1+

 ## iOS Note

 The iOS part of this module is based on Ti.SafariDialog, which has been deprecated for a cross-platform solution.
 All API's of Ti.SafariDialog still work here and have been extended by more features over time.

-## Android Legacy Support

-This module is designed to work with the latest platform API's that are covered by the Titanium SDK 7.0.0 and later.
-If you want to use this module in Titanium SDK 6.x, please use the [this version](https://github.com/appcelerator-modules/titanium-web-dialog/raw/SDK-6-compatibility/android/legacy/ti.webdialog-android-1.0.0.zip).

 ## API's